sagarjoglekar/academic-kickstart/content/post/ConnectedNations.md

 preview = true

 +++
-Our project **FaceLift: A deeplearning pipeline to beautify urban space**, has been shortlisted in the highly selective EPSRC Pioneers competetion.
-We are one of the top 16 Ph.D. projects around U.K.
+Our project **FaceLift: A deeplearning pipeline to beautify urban spaces**, has been shortlisted in the highly selective EPSRC Pioneers competetion.
+We are one of the top 16 Ph.D. projects around U.K. It stands in the top 4 projects among the creative computing category. **Please find the full announcement [here](https://epsrc.ukri.org/newsevents/news/connectednationpioneers18/)**.